Upper bounds on the dimension of the global attractor of the 2D Navier-Stokes equations on the $\beta-$plane: Introduction

 posed over the re-scaled domain $\Om'=[0,2\pi]\times[-\pi,\pi]$, where each of the quantities $t',x', u', p', F'$ and operators $\partial_{t'}, \nabla', \De'$ are now dimensionless.
 The dimensionless parameters $\veps$ and $\Gr$ are referred to as the \textit{Rossby number} and \textit{Grashof number}, respectively, where the Grashof number is defined by:

 for some fixed length scale $\ell$.
 For the remainder of the manuscript, we will drop the notation $'$.
+Additionally, we will denote by $A\lesssim B$ to mean that $A\le c B$ holds for some generic positive non-dimensional constant $c$ which is independent of $\Gr$ and $\varepsilon$.

-One of the main goals of the present study is to obtain an upper bound on the Hausdorff dimension of the global attractor, $\Acal^\veps$, corresponding to \eqref{eq:NSE:rotating} that explicitly exhibits dependence on the Rossby number.
+One of the main goals of the present study is to obtain an upper bound on the Hausdorff dimension of the global attractor, $\Acal^\veps$, corresponding to \eqref{eq:NSE:rotating}, that explicitly exhibits dependence on the Rossby number.
 We point out that due to the skew-symmetry of $u^\perp$, the presence of the Coriolis force plays no apparent role in the approach of \cite{ConstantinFoiasTemam1988} since it vanishes identically in obtaining lower bounds on the trace of the linearized evolution.
-Similarly, the same apriori bounds obtained for the non-rotating case are as well available for \eqref{eq:NSE:rotating} (see, for instance, \cite{MustafaDjoko2011}).
-Thus, the the existence of a finite-dimensional global attractor for \eqref{eq:NSE:rotating} follows exactly as in the non-rotating case.
-Indeed, in \cite{ConstantinFoiasTemam1988}, the following estimate, originally in the context of the non-rotating case, was obtained:
+Similarly, the same apriori bounds {in $L^2$-based Sobolev spaces} obtained for the non-rotating case are as well available for \eqref{eq:NSE:rotating} (see, for instance, \cite{MustafaDjoko2011}).
+Thus, the existence of a finite-dimensional global attractor for \eqref{eq:NSE:rotating} follows exactly as in the non-rotating case.
+Indeed, in \cite{ConstantinFoiasTemam1988}, P. Constantin, C. Foias, and R. Temam obtain the following estimate, originally in the context of the non-rotating case:

 This is the best unconditional estimate on the dimension of the global attractor and it is known to be sharp \cite{Liu1993, IlyinMiranvilleTiti2004}.
 Thus, quantifying the effect of the Coriolis force on the size of the dimension of the global attractor requires one to exploit the skew-symmetry in a different way.